-(4) The selection of aerosol diameter, by interchange of orifices, may be accomplished readily and rapidly.
-(5) The device operates very stably over extended periods of time without the need for adjustment.
+(5) The device operates very stably over extended 5 periods of time without the need for adjustment.

-(6) The device operates very reproducibly from day to day, without the need ior realignment of components, or the re-optimization of parameters, between runs.
+(6) The device operates very reproducibly from day to day, without the need for realignment of components, or the re-optimization of parameters, between runs.

 (7) A wide variety of liquids may be used with the device, requiring only that the contents of the liquid reservoir be changed in order to change the liquid to be converted to an aerosol.
-Both water, organic solvents, mixtures of water and organic solvents, and mixtures organic solvents may be used with the device.
+Both water, organic solvents, mixtures of water and organic solvents, and mixtures of 15 organic solvents may be used with the device.

-(8) Inorganic and organic species may be dissolved in any of the solvents or solvent mixtures mentioned in item (7) at concentrations up to 1% by weight of dissolved solids, without blockage problems occurring in the device.
+(8) Inorganic and organic species may be dissolved in any of the solvents or solvent mixtures mentioned in item (7) at concentrations up to 1% by weight of dissolved solids, without blockage problems occurring in 20 the device.